-Implementation of GASB Statement No. 94
+Implementation of GASB Statement No. 100

-As of July 1, 2022, the Office of Education adopted GASB Statement No. 94, Public-Private and Public-Public Partnerships (PPP) and Availability Payment Arrangements (APA).
-The implementation of this standard establishes standards of accounting and financial reporting for PPPs and APAs.
-The standard requires recognition of an asset, receivable, and deferred inflow of resources.
+As of July 1, 2023, the Office of Education adopted GASB Statement No. 100, Accounting Changes and Error Corrections.
+The implementation of this standard requires additional presentation and disclosure requirements for accounting changes and error corrections.
 There was not a significant effect on the Office of Education's financial statements as a result of the implementation of the standard.